 Day 5: Be present

 Meditation is a superpower.
 It increases self-awareness, energy, positivity, and mental focus, while decreasing stress, depression, and inflammation in the body.
 If you are new to meditation, download an app like Insight Timer, Calm, or Headspace to begin your practice.
 Start small with a one-minute guided meditation and work up from there.
-Frequency is key.
+Consistency is key.
 Continue to strengthen your meditation muscle, even if it’s for five minutes while you’re hiding from your kids or coworkers in the bathroom.
 This is your time to cultivate a healthy mind.

-Day 6: Get good rest
+Day 6: Get some rest

 Sleep deprivation is a serious health problem.
 Our bodies need sleep—approximately six to eight hours of quality restoration.
 Research links lack of sleep to numerous problems including inflammation in the body,weight gain,poor cognitive function and decreased immunity (Medic, 2017).
 One way to cultivate better sleep health is to start a bedtime routine.
 Turn off your screens an hour before you plan to go to sleep, take a bath or hot shower, use aromatherapy like lavender, dive into a book, or practice your meditation.

-How to make healthy habits stick.
+How to make healthy habits stick

 Lifestyle modifications like these can spark a health transformation.
 The key is to start small, be patient, and take it one day at a time.
 Once you complete the seven-day challenge, try to sustain your new skills for another two to three weeks.
 With consistent practice, these daily tasks will slowly become your new healthy habits of living.

 To learn how to personalize your self-care to target your specific health goals, try working with a health coach.
 Partnering with a health coach, especially in tandem with an integrated care team like Vori Health, can help you target the most effective lifestyle modifications to make.
-Talk to a care team member learn more about unlocking your potential.
+Talk to a care team member to learn more about unlocking your potential.